 - Sourcing locally and sustainably where possible, contributing to a circular economy – reducing waste and investing in the continual use of resources

-- AND are collaborating with Arts Catalyst and Fast Familiar to explore environmental sustainability in relation to making work that uses digital technology.
+- AND are collaborating with Arts Catalyst and Fast Familiar to explore environmental sustainability in relation to making work that uses digital technology through our collaborative project The Networked Condition.
 Collectively considering the environmental impact of the significant increase in content generation for online platforms.

 As a National Portfolio Organisation funded by Arts Council England, we are required to report on our environmental activity through tools and resources provided by Julie’s Bicycles, a charity supporting the creative community in their sustainability endeavours.
 Additionally, we are participating in the Julie’s Bicycle Accelerator Programme, a collaboration between two cohorts of arts organisations and Julie’s Bicycles, to advance their sustainable practice and share insights with their peers and the wider sector.
 The programme will be looking at everything from touring models and audience engagement to design and supply chains, income generation and governance.